 Documents from ancient China describe a contagious jaundice in which the victims experienced symptoms consistent with hepatitis A or E. In the fifth century B.C.E., epidemics of jaundice occurred in Greece and Rome.
 Outbreaks of jaundice associated with unsanitary conditions during wartime were reported in Europe during the 17th, 18th, and 19th centuries.
 Analysis of outbreaks of hepatitis during World War II supported the theory that some forms of jaundice resulted from unsanitary conditions while others seemed to be related to a shared percutaneous source of infection (contaminated needle, transfusion, or vaccine).
-Therefore, hepatitis was classified into two categories: infectious hepatitis and serum hepatitis [9; 10].
+Therefore, hepatitis was classified into two categories: infectious hepatitis and serum hepatitis [42; 56].

 The virus associated with hepatitis A was initially identified when viewed in an electron microscope in 1973.
-Since that time, the virus and the body's response to the virus have been extensively studied.
+Since that time, the virus and the body's response to the virus has been extensively studied.

-The World Health Organization (WHO) estimates the annual worldwide incidence of hepatitis A to be 1.5 million per year [13].
-Within the United States, diagnosed cases of HAV must be reported to the local health authorities, who in turn report the incidence to the Centers for Disease Control and Prevention (CDC).
+By law, diagnosed cases of HAV must be reported to the local health authorities, who in turn report the incidence to the Centers for Disease Control and Prevention (CDC).
 Many persons who contract HAV, however, do not have clinical symptoms.
 Therefore, the CDC must estimate the actual incidence of HAV infection based upon CDC reports and projections.
-For the 10-year period 1999 to 2009, the CDC estimates that 749,000 cases occurred within the United States [11].
+For the 10-year period 1990 to 1999, the CDC estimates that more than 300,000 cases occurred within the United States each year [41].

-Since the introduction of hepatitis A vaccine in 1995, the incidence of hepatitis A in the United States has declined by 95% [11].
-However, after falling to a low of 1,239 cases reported in 2014, a series of outbreaks from 2013 to 2023 resulted in a dramatic increase in cases, reaching 12,474 reported cases in 2018 and 18,846 in 2019 [12].
-According to the CDC, the drastic increase in incidence was primarily the result of contaminated organic fruit, including strawberries, pomegranate seeds, blackberries, and a mixed antioxidant blend [12].
+Since the introduction of hepatitis A vaccine in 1995, the incidence of hepatitis A in the United States has declined by 95% [41].
+However, after falling to a low of 1,239 cases reported in 2014, there was an 850% increase in incidence by 2018, reaching 12,474 reported cases, the highest number in more than a decade [41; 9].
+According to the CDC, the drastic increase in incidence between 2014 and 2018 was "primarily due to unprecedented person-toperson outbreaks reported in 24 states among people who use drugs and people experiencing homelessness" and foodborne transmission [9].
+The World Health Organization (WHO) estimates the annual worldwide incidence to be 1.4 million per year [40].